codebox/scheme-interpreter/README.md

 list operations, <code>define</code> and <code>lambda</code>.
 </p>
 <p>
 Each statement in the source file will be evaluated in turn, and any printable results will be displayed to standard output.
-A couple of working Scheme programs and their resulting output are shown below:
+A few working Scheme programs and their resulting output are shown below:
 </p>